microsoft/Mastering-the-Marketplace/docs/teams/index.md

 ---

 The materials on this page come from the Microsoft Teams App Camp.
 App Camp started as a live event and is now available on-demand.
-The content here presents the on-demand Teams App Camp materials.
+The content here presents the on-demand materials.

 ## Welcome to App Camp